cfsworkload/air-pollution-monitor/README.md

 - Sign up for Bluemix at https://console.ng.bluemix.net and DevOps Services at https://hub.jazz.net.
 When you sign up, you'll create an IBM ID, create an alias, and register with Bluemix.
 - Sign up for a FIWARE Lab account at https://account.lab.fiware.org/.
+Notice that for the purposes of this demonstration, a dedicated account has been created with username fibluemix@gmail.com and password f1bluemix.

 ## Deploy to Bluemix